 "I loved Mitch and Terri's relationship," Georgie, 52, tells TV WEEK.
 "They had a huge history together and then ended up meeting again and finally got together.
 We had enormous fun playing them, because we trusted each other physically and we got along so well."

-All Saints launched in 1998, next year marking 20 years since the Channel Seven drama began.
+All Saints launched in 1998, marking over 20 years since the Channel Seven drama began.

 For a long time, Mitch and Terri danced around a relationship.
 They certainly felt a frisson of excitement around each other.
 But she was a nun, and by the time she left the sisterhood, he was committed to Rose (Joy Smithers).